Tubal Ligation and Tubal Implants [en Español]

 Other things to think about

-Reversing tubal ligation requires reconnecting the fallopian tubes, and success rates for reconnecting are very low.
-If you are considering tubal ligation, be absolutely certain that you will never want to have a biological child in the future.
+Reversing tubal ligation or removing tubal implants requires major surgery, and success rates are very low.
+If you are considering tubal ligation or tubal implants, be absolutely certain that you will never want to have a biological child in the future.

 - Health insurance coverage may require a waiting period from 48 hours to 30 days under most circumstances.

-- Some doctors advise a waiting period between the time a woman requests a tubal ligation and the time the surgery is performed.
+- Some doctors advise a waiting period between the time a woman requests a tubal ligation or tubal implants and the time the procedure is performed.
 This waiting period allows you to be certain about your decision.

 - Roncari D, Jou MY (2011).
 Female and male sterilization.
 In RA Hatcher, et al., eds., Contraceptive Technology, 20th rev. ed., pp. 435–482.
 New York: Ardent Media.